leakyrelu/caarlos0.github.com/_posts/2017-04-27-k8s-sandbox-costs.md

 ## Load balancers

-AWS Elastic LoadBalancers costs $20/mo.
-At the beginning, we created all the services with the `service.beta.kubernetes.io/aws-load-balancer-internal` set.
+AWS Elastic LoadBalancers costs almost $20/mo.
+At the beginning, we created all the services with the `service.beta.kubernetes.io/aws-load-balancer-internal` set, ending up with tons of ELBs - and waste of money.

-Later on, we created a Ingress controller with nginx, and most of our services are served through that.
-So, instead of having a ELB for each service, we now have a single ELB for the Ingress nginx, and all requests pass through it, with nginx doing the work of sending the requests to the right pods.
+Later on, we created a Ingress controller with nginx, and most of our services are served through it.
+So, instead of having a ELB for each service, we now have a single ELB for the Ingress.
+All requests pass through it, with nginx doing the work of sending them to the right pods.

 I recommend you to read [this really good article about how Ingress works][ing], and, of course, the [documentation][ing-docs].

-PS: They may be a little confusing at the beginning.
+PS: Ingress controllers may be a little confusing at the beginning, don't worry.

 [ing]: https://medium.com/@cashisclay/kubernetes-ingress-82aa960f658e
 [ing-docs]: https://kubernetes.io/docs/concepts/services-networking/ingress/